khaeru/TRB_LaTeX_tex/README.md

 version was built primarily for people using R, Sweave, and LaTeX.
 Therefore, this version is created for people who need a straight-forward LaTeX template for TRB papers.

+### Contributing

+Some desirable improvements would include:

+- Use [`titling`](https://ctan.org/pkg/titling) instead of the current, custom title page environment.
+- Add a command for each author that:
+  - Correctly formats the name and address blocks.
+  - Adds their surname to the page header.
+- Document use of [`nameref`](http://ctan.org/pkg/nameref) for cross-referencing within the document, since the *Information for Authors* does not specify section numbers.
+- Document use of [`siunitx`](https://ctan.org/pkg/siunitx) for units (per *Information for Authors* requirements on “metrication”).
+- Package for CTAN & upload.
+- Use the built-in LaTeX `abstract` environment for the abstract and keywords.